LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Long-form Verbalized Confidence

 Given a data point $d = (q, E) \sim \mathcal{D}$, containing a query $q$ and the evidence $E$ for verification, the output sequence $y = \{(s_i, c_i)\}_{i=1}^{n}$ can be sampled from $y = \pi_{\theta}(q)$.
 Given an oracle model $\mathcal{O}$, we can obtain the ground truth factuality $\mathbf{f} = \texttt{FactCheck}(\mathcal{O}, q, E, \mathbf{s})$.
 In our setting, the core design challenge for on-policy RL lies in constructing a reward signal that encourages aligning the model’s predicted confidence scores $\mathbf{c}$ with the factual correctness of each statement $\mathbf{f}$.

 Intuitively, we want to reward the model when the confidence $c_i$, and correctness $f_i$ for each statement $s_i$ are close (\eg high correctness - high confidence and vice versa), and penalize the model when they are far part (\eg low correctness, high confidence, vice versa).
-We use a log-base reward as it imposes stronger penalties to miscalibration comparing to simple linear and quadratic losses.
+Similar to \cite{stangel2025rewarding}, we use a log-base reward as it imposes stronger penalties to miscalibration comparing to simple linear and quadratic losses, as visualized in Figure \ref{fig:reward}.
 The log-base reward is more appropriate for risk-sensitive applications where confidence must reflect true correctness likelihood.
 We design this confidence reward $r^{\text{conf}}$ for an output $y$ using binary cross-entropy loss as below, where $\lambda$ is the scaling factor, $R_{max}$ is the normalizing factor and $\odot$ is the Hadamard product.
-Figure \ref{fig:reward} provides the visualization of our reward function.